Skip to content

 #Bottom Line

-Start with Meow and LURL if you’ve never tried Discord TTS songs before; both work cleanly on every desktop client we tested and reliably get the room laughing within fifteen seconds.
+Start with Meow and LURL if you’ve never tried Discord TTS songs before; both are simple desktop-friendly patterns.
 For actually musical effects, copy the TICHDVDXTCHE beatbox or the Banana Song patterns and let the engine do the rhythmic work.
 If you want real songs from text rather than novelty pranks, run your lyrics through Suno’s v4.5 model and skip the /tts command entirely.

 #Frequently Asked Questions